uchuudev/website/README.md

 # Uchuu

-Just wanted to do something with the uchuu domain, plus learning solid and playing with tailwind more etc.
+Just wanted to do something with the uchuu domain.

+Maybe something here soon...